 Technical Fellow & Director, Microsoft Research Labs

 Pursuing research on principles of machine intelligence and on leveraging the complementarities of human and machine reasoning.
-Insatiable curiosity about computational foundations of intelligence.
+Deeply curious about the computational foundations of intelligence.
 Passionate about harnessing computing advances to enhance the quality of peoples' lives through insights, services, and wellness.
-The Microsoft Research home page is a starting point for browsing through people, projects, and events at Microsoft Research labs across the world.
-Folks may also enjoy hearing directly from people at Microsoft Research via the Microsoft Research podcast series.
+The Microsoft Research home page is a starting point for learning about people and projects at Microsoft Research labs across the world.
+You can hear directly from folks at the Labs via our podcast series.

 Publications For the general reader